 • Rent to own cars typically do not check in with credit bureaus

-• Rent to own vehicles are usually older and therefore unreliable.
+• Rent to own vehicles are usually older and therefore more likely to be unreliable.

 • It can be a hassle to make payments each week on location.